catalinghita8/android-mvp-dagger2/README.md

 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/archiving.gif)
 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/open_tab.gif)
 ## Presentation Layer
-As you can see in the below diagram, Views are intended to be as dumb as possible.
+As you can see in the below diagram, Views are intended to be as dumb and passive as possible.
 The Presenter handles most of the logic therefore cancelling any dependency between the View layer and the Model layer.

 It is easy to spot the fact that the Model layer is completely isolated and centralized through the repository pattern.